Disability Resources Skip to main content

 Scholarships: Funds that are awarded based on need or merit and not repaid by the student.

 Student Aid Report (SAR): A summary sent to the student after submitting the FAFSA to the federal processor.
 The SAR shows the information that was processed and indicates the Expected Family Contribution.
+As of the 2024-35 application year, this form is now known as the FAFSA Submission Summary

 Student loans: Funds that are borrowed and must be repaid after the student leaves school.